wingkwong/hk-atm-locator/README.md

 ## Project Roadmap

-### Phrase I (In Progress)
+### Phrase I
-* Retrieve ATM data from three above-mentioned networks
+* Retrieve ATM data from HSBC and Hang Seng Banks from API Portals

-### Phrase II
+### Phrase II (In Progress)
+* Develop a web portal

+### Phrase III
+* Retrieve ATM data from APIX
 * Define a standardised schema for ATM data for all banks
 * Develop a program to convert existing data to a desired format

-### Phrase III
-* Develop an API (On Hold)
-* Develop a web portal
+* Integrate into the existing web portal

 ---
 ## Contributions